 Included in this policy is a provision for uncollectible premiums as shown above.
 The amount of the reserve comes from applying a percentage rate to the premium receivable balance.
 This rate also considers the company's portfolio profile, process, and controls over of the premiums collection periods.
-This policy remained in effect during FY 2022 with an addendum to this policy for writing off all accounts in excess of 545 days from the collection date.
+This policy remained in effect during FY 2023 with an addendum to this policy for writing off all accounts exceeding 455 days from the collection date, reduced from the 545 days used as bases for write offs during FY 2022.